cleinias/TW5-SgfEditor/files/doc/readme.md

-This plugin provides a `<$sgfEditor>` widget for visualizing and editing Go games stored in sgf format in a dedicated viewer.
+This plugin provides a `<$sgfeditor>` widget for visualizing and editing Go games stored in sgf format in a dedicated viewer.

 The sgf record of the game is stored in a dedicated tiddler with its `type` field set to `text/vnd.tiddlywiki.sgf`.